Strategic Plan & Master Plans

 For more than 50 years, Five Rivers MetroParks has provided the region with high-quality parks, programs, outdoor experiences and facilities.
 Five Rivers MetroParks appreciates all of the citizens of Montgomery County, who support us with the property tax levy that constitutes the bulk of our funding, and we are committed to being a responsible steward of these funds.

-As the next step in implementing its 10-year comprehensive master plan, Five Rivers MetroParks is developing master plans for each of its parks and facilities.
+As the next step in implementing its 10-year comprehensive master plan, Five Rivers MetroParks is developing site plans for each of its parks and facilities.

 2016-2026 Comprehensive Master Plan